Kelvur/simple-nginx-proxy/README.md

 > Note: this guide is based in Ubuntu 18.04
 >
-> Some steps can differ, in your OS
+> Some steps may differ, in your OS

 First check for updates